theourproject/business_documentation/posts-categories-and-posts-formats/creating-a-blog-post.md

 ![](/assets/45279828import.png)

-You can check detailed information about adding posts at[Posts Screen.](https://codex.wordpress.org/Posts_Add_New_SubPanel)
+You can check detailed information about adding posts at [Posts Screen.](https://codex.wordpress.org/Posts_Add_New_SubPanel)